code-423n4/2023-05-maia/README.md

 ## Scoping Details
 ```
-- If you have a public code repo, please share it here:
+- If you have a public code repo, please share it here:  [https://twitter.com/MaiaDAOEco](https://github.com/Maia-DAO/maia-ecosystem-monorepo/tree/code4rena-audit)
-- How many contracts are in scope?:
+- How many contracts are in scope?:   216
-- Total SLoC for these contracts?:
+- Total SLoC for these contracts?:  12334
-- How many external imports are there?:
+- How many external imports are there?:  234
-- How many separate interfaces and struct definitions are there for the contracts within scope?:
+- How many separate interfaces and struct definitions are there for the contracts within scope?:  123
-- Does most of your code generally use composition or inheritance?:
+- Does most of your code generally use composition or inheritance?:   Composition
-- How many external calls?:
+- How many external calls?:   30
-- What is the overall line coverage percentage provided by your tests?:
+- What is the overall line coverage percentage provided by your tests?:  0
-- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:
+- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:   false
-- Please describe required context:
+- Please describe required context:   n/a
-- Does it use an oracle?:
+- Does it use an oracle?:  No
-- Does the token conform to the ERC20 standard?:
+- Does the token conform to the ERC20 standard?:  true
-- Are there any novel or unique curve logic or mathematical models?:
+- Are there any novel or unique curve logic or mathematical models?: Our implementation of the Delta Algorithm (from layerzero).
+Boosted Reward calculation for uniswapV3 positions from curve and uniswapV3Staker respectively.
-- Does it use a timelock function?:
+- Does it use a timelock function?:  true
-- Is it an NFT?:
+- Is it an NFT?: true
-- Does it have an AMM?:
+- Does it have an AMM?:   true
-- Is it a fork of a popular project?:
+- Is it a fork of a popular project?:   true
-- Does it use rollups?:
+- Does it use rollups?:   true
-- Is it multi-chain?:
+- Is it multi-chain?:  true
-- Does it use a side-chain?:
+- Does it use a side-chain?: true
 ```

 # Tests